 Canada’s global health R&D funding focuses mainly on HIV/AIDS

-According to G-FINDER data, Canada’s funding for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, stood at US$9.6 million in 2015.
-Canada was the tenth-largest public funder of R&D for PRNDs in 2015.
-Global health R&D funding jumped markedly in 2012 (from US$9.1 million in 2011 to US$17 million in 2012) and peaked in 2013 with US$19 million.
-Since then, however, there has been a steady decline (US$13 million in 2014).
+According to G-FINDER data, Canada’s funding for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, stood at US$15 million in 2018.
+Canada’s funding in this sector has been steadily increasing since 2016.

 GAC and CIHR jointly lead decision-making on global health R&D

-GAC, CIHR, and IDRC also jointly support the ‘Innovating for Maternal and Child Health in Africa’ program (CAD36 million from 2014 to 2020).
+The CIHR, IDRC, and GAC jointly support the ‘Innovating for Maternal and Child Health in Africa’ program (CAD36 million from 2014 to 2020, US$28 million).
 The program supports Canadian and African research organizations around R&D on strengthening health systems.
 Priority areas include: 1) high impact, community-based interventions, 2) quality facility-based interventions, 3) policy environment, and 4) human resources for health.